Amber Lynn Costello's house

 In most cases, they only murdered their victims when the timing and circumstances were right.

-This means that the Long Island serial killer was almost certainly a regular john.
+This means that the Long Island serial killer was almost certainly a regular client.

 He was a "fish in water", so to speak.
 This was a man who was deeply familiar with the industry.
 More importantly, he knew how to speak to sex workers without raising red flags.